Data Stewardship Policy

-Information, in all forms, is a strategic asset of the university.
+Data/information, in all forms, is a strategic asset of the university.
 Distribution and appropriate protection of computer and information resources is a fundamental responsibility of Information Technology.
 This policy establishes key roles and responsibilities for protecting confidentiality, integrity and availability of university data.
 However, individuals and unit/system managers throughout the university share this responsibility.
-For example, in cases where university information is not stored in electronic form or is used locally and takes forms other than that protected within central computing systems managed by IT, protection is incumbent on the relevant unit/system manager and the individual user.
+For example, in cases where university information is not stored in electronic form or, is used locally and takes forms other than those protected within central information systems managed directly by IT, protection is incumbent on the relevant unit headsystem owner and the individual user.

-This policy is based on four basic premises:
+This policy is based on four basic principles:

-- That the university is the owner of all university data (the University Data Resource);
+- the university is the owner of all university data (the University Data Resource);

-- that the Data Stewardship Policy and Standard are in place along with other related policies to achieve an appropriate mix of three core values-confidentiality, integrity and availability
+- the Data Stewardship Policy and Standard are in place along with other related policies to achieve an appropriate mix of three core elements of information security—confidentiality, integrity and availability.

-All data shall be classified in one of three categories:
+All university data shall be classified in one of three categories:

 - Public—data which may or must be open to the general public; data with no existing restrictions on access.

-- Protected-data for which access must be guarded due to proprietary, ethical or privacy considerations.
-Data in this classification must be protected from unauthorized access, modification, transmission, storage or other use.
-Though such data may or may not be subject to specific legal restrictions, in all cases it is to be protected and acquired, accessed or used only as authorized.
+- Protected—data for which access must be guarded due to proprietary, ethical or privacy considerations.
+Data in this classification may be personally identifiable and must be protected from unauthorized access, modification, transmission, storage or other misuse.
+Though such data may or may not be subject to specific legal restrictions, it is to be protected in all cases and acquired, accessed or used only as authorized.

-- Highly Confidential-data having such an acute sensibility to confidentiality or security concerns that it requires highly elevated levels of access restriction and security control.
-Data in this classification generally carry specific legal restrictions, have underground commercial value and are targets of highly damaging forms of compromise or misuse.
-Therefore, highly confidential data is collected, used or disclosed only for a single, specific purpose and only after explicit, documented approval from the appropriate university data managers.
+- Highly Confidential—data having such an acute sensibility to confidentiality or security concerns that it requires highly elevated levels of access restriction and security control.
+Data in this classification generally carry specific legal restrictions, have underground commercial value and are targeted by highly damaging forms of compromise or misuse.
+Therefore, highly confidential data shall be collected, used or disclosed only for a single, specific purpose and only after explicit, documented approval from the appropriate university data manager(s).